Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 Taped socks

-Socks with arch support are socks that have the effect of taping.
-As you get tired or get older, the muscles that support the arch weaken, and the arch of your foot ends up touching the ground.
+It may be easier to understand if you imagine socks with arch support as socks with the effect of taping.
+As you get tired or get older, the muscles that support the arch weaken, and the arch of your foot touches the ground.
 When that happens, you can't even think about arch support.

-The role of socks with arch support is to forcefully pull up that area, like taping, and prevent the muscles from sagging.
+The role of socks with arch support is to forcefully pull up the area like taping, to prevent the muscles from dropping.
+There are cases where arch support is installed not only in sports socks, but also in everyday socks, but it is still rare.

 So, then, is it possible to completely protect your arches with just socks with arch support?
 Not necessarily.
 Top runners will make insoles that fit their feet and put them in their shoes.

-However, for those who do light running , go out a lot , or work standing up for long periods of time , socks with arch support may be a good choice to provide some support to the arch without discomfort.
-I'll end this by remembering my mother's words, "Be prepared for any eventuality."
+However, custom insoles are expensive, so if you do light running , go to the gym , or go mountain climbing, you might want to use socks with arch support that provide a little arch support without discomfort.
+I'll end this by remembering my mother's words, "Be prepared for anything."